 I expected this to be an exhibition focusing on the links between art and T.S Eliot.
 Journeys with ‘The Waste Land’s is however something more unique.
 It is an exhibition that focuses purely on this extraordinary poem with all its contexts, voices and virtuosity.

-By Julia Pascal • art, drawing, exhibitions, sculpture, year 2018 • Tags: art, drawing, exhibitions, Julia Pascal, sculpture
+By Jane McChrystal • art, exhibitions, installations, sculpture, year 2018 • Tags: art, exhibitions, Jane McChrystal, sculpture